vue-vine/vue-vine/packages/docs/src/introduction/why.md

 because it's not just JSX or function that makes React more flexible in coding, but because this pattern represents its pursuit of more aggregated JavaScript context.

-Maybe this is the secret to keeping JavaScript users in their heart-flow.
+Maybe this is the secret to keep JavaScript users in their heart-flow.
 Front-end work requires developers to switch between views, styles, and logic frequently, and we find that in the increasingly complex front-end application development trend, writing logic has gradually become the main task.

 So users definitely want to write less boilerplate code outside of JS code.
 And Vine provides a relatively concise way to do this.